 Put on your shoes!”

 Beforehand I had tied all their shoes together with fishing line.
-When the kids discovered they had been tricked they moaned and yelled out things like, “Those tricky leprechauns!” or “They are tricking us!”
+When the kids went to put on their shoes and discovered they had been tricked they moaned and yelled out things like, “Those tricky leprechauns!” or “They are tricking us!”
 It was so cute!
 We had to help them cut the line off the shoes before they could put them on.